 .
 Note: This will open a tab in your browser and serve your markdown file.md

-Add your changes and any newly created files, then commit & push the changes.
+Add your changes and any newly created files, then commit & push the changes to your forked repo.
 From your codelabs root directory, execute:

 cd solace-dev-codelabs